 Such trends illustrate why fintech startups have caught on well with millennials.
 The interactiveness in fintech mobile applications makes the client feel like they’re more involved in the process, and clients’ access to information increases transparency and accountability.

-While it’s important to establish a personal relationship with the younger clients, wealth managers should also offer their clients a digital platform to view performance reports, analysis, and investment advice, with the incorporation of robo-advisory services.
+While it’s important to establish a personal relationship with the millennial clients, wealth managers should also offer their clients a digital platform to view performance reports, analysis, and investment advice, with the incorporation of robo-advisory services.